Danielle Robinson: WNBA

+On January 1, 2025, Robinson announced her retirement from professional basketball.

 Europe

 Robinson began her European career with Tarsus Belediye in Mersin, Turkey.
 She played for the team during the 2012–13 season in both the Turkish Women's Basketball League and the EuroLeague Women.
 The following year, she joined ZVVZ USK Prague.
 She came to the team late in the 2013–14 season, but helped them to the Final Eight in that year's EuroLeague Women.
 She returned to ZVVZ USK Prague for the 2014-15 season.
 She helped take the team to its first EuroLeague title, scoring 24 points on 11-of-19 shooting in the Final against the heavily favored UMMC Ekaterinburg.

+Executive and coaching career

+On January 2, 2025, just one day after announcing her retirement from professional basketball, Robinson was named the Manager of Basketball Integration and Scout Support for the Los Angeles Sparks.
+On April 24, The Sparks announced her promotion to assistant coach, a role she would hold in addition to her other responsibilities.